 Data Handling

-No student data has ever been used to train any AI model in our pipeline.
-This is a structural commitment, not a policy preference.
-Our processing architecture is designed to make model training on student data technically impossible.
+No student data has been used to train any AI model in our pipeline.
+Our processing architecture is designed to prevent model training on student data through the combination of contractual no-training terms with our AI provider and layered server-side PII redaction.

 Human Oversight